Read time: 2 minutes

-- While the oil heats, scoop 3-4 tablespoon portions of batter and shape into a thick disk.
+- While the oil heats, scoop 3-4 tablespoon portions of batter and shape into a disk.
 Drop dollops of batter into the pan, one at a time.

 - Fry until the bottoms are golden brown, then use a spatula to turn and let the other side color.
-Usually takes about 3-4 minutes per side.
+Usually it takes about 3-4 minutes per side.
 Once both sides are crispy, dark gold, remove and set onto a plate.